California Challenge

 This beautiful riverside crag has routes for all abilities.
 Progress in difficulty as you feel ready, and when it’s time to cool off, jump into one of several swimming holes in the Sacramento River just a few yards away!

-We spend three memorable days on this huge, 14,162-foot mountain that commands the landscape of northern California.
-First, learn how to use ice axes and crampons in “snow school.”
-Then for our summit attempt, we wake up when it’s still dark to start our hike—our reward is the most vibrant sunrise you’ve ever seen.
+We’ll spend two memorable days on this mammoth, 12,335-foot mountain that commands the landscape of northern California.
+First, learn how to use ice axes and crampons in snow school.
+Then for our summit attempt, we’ll wake up when it’s still dark to start our hike—our reward is the most vibrant sunrise you’ve ever seen and the thrill of accomplishing an incredibly impressive feat.

 Whitewater raft the Rogue and Trinity rivers